How to Create Your First Flow

 Pick a flow direction

-In the example below, the 2023 Roadmap Initiative project is the source and the Shareholder Report sheet is the destination.
+• Example: The 2023 Roadmap Initiatives project is the source and the Shareholder Report sheet is the destination.

 Zoho Projects Flow Direction